Soccer-Premier League to switch five games a week to pay-per-view

 So far this season, BT Sport and Sky Sports have been broadcasting all Premier League games as part of their existing football packages -- a temporary measure due to the barring of spectators in grounds as a result of the COVID-19 pandemic.

-But under the new interim plan, those matches outside of the normal slots for broadcast games, mostly in the Saturday 3pm local (1400 GMT) time slot, will now be available only for purchase via pay-per-view platforms.
+But under the new interim plan, those matches not already selected for broadcast in October, will now be available only for purchase via pay-per-view platforms.

+The revenue, beyond production and other costs, from the PPV games will go to the clubs and not to the broadcasters.

 "Under these new arrangements, the current live match selections will remain in place and will be broadcast as normal," the league said in a statement.